 - Good water always makes a difference.
-If your local water is heavily contaminated with chlorine this will affect the final taste.
-Choose filtered water for best results.
+If your local water is heavily contaminated with chlorine, this will affect the final taste.
+Choose filtered water for the best results.

-- The quantity of tea will depend on your personal preference but as a guide we use 30gm or around 1 oz of tea per gallon.
-This works out to a teaspoon for 8-10oz of water in case you are making a smaller quantity.
+- The quantity of tea will depend on your personal preference but as a guide.
+We use 30gm or around 1 oz of tea per gallon.
+This works out to a teaspoon for 8-10oz of water if you are making a smaller quantity.
 We suggest you try different measurements and times to achieve the taste you like the best.

 Slow and Gentle